lambdaprime/jeval/README.md

 **jeval** - command line Java code interpreter.
 It provides convenient way to use jshell without entering its interactive mode so you can execute Java code straight from the command line. *jeval* allows you to use Java same as you would use perl -e, bash -c, etc. It binds all standard streams to support piping and reading from stdin.
-With *jeval* you can execute complete Java shell scripts.
+With *jeval* you can execute complete Java shell scripts as well.

+To execute Java code **jeval** does not require you to write class body with main method and all boilerplate code.
+You just write Java as you would do it in jshell.

+**jeval** comes with [**xfunction**](https://github.com/lambdaprime/xfunction) library and exports most of it methods to global space.

 lambdaprime <id.blackmesa@gmail.com>

 # Download

-You can download *jeval* from https://github.com/lambdaprime/jeval/blob/master/release
+You can download *jeval* from <https://github.com/lambdaprime/jeval/blob/master/release>

 # Requirements